TMiguelT/csvschema/README.rst

    schema = TestCsvStructure(['A', '6', ''], 1)
    schema.is_valid()

-First constructor parameter is a list of data representing single line form CSV file.
-Second is a position in file from which it was taken.
+The first constructor parameter is a list of data representing a single line form CSV file.
+The second is its position in the file from which it was taken.

 **NOTE**:
    You can use whatever CSV reading method you like.
 Just make sure that each CSV line is transformed into list.